starkandwayne-attic/starkandwayne.github.com/_posts/2014-02-15-bosh-notes-from-a-beginner.md

   * Start [Here](http://starkandwayne.com/articles/2013/12/02/rapid-dev-with-bosh-lite/) S&W Talk on Bosh Lite
   * Then go [Here](https://github.com/cloudfoundry/bosh-lite) Bosh Lite Github

   Getting set up on Mac OS with those two resources above was very quick.
 There is a lot of set up and tear down so you'll want a good rebuild script to stand up your bosh-lite environment.
+This is mine and I run it from the bosh-lite project directory.

 ```bash
 vagrant destroy -f